 - Kyle has managed to attract more girls than the others.
 Stan got Wendy, but it was him that approached her.
-Wendy was attracted to Cartman but only because of Foe Yay.
-Kenny got two girls to like him, but Kyle has had Bebe, Nichole and Rebecca all wanting a piece of him.
+Cartman had two girls to be attracted to him, Heidi and Wendy, though the latter was only attracted to because of enemy tension.
+Kenny got two girls to like him, but Kyle has had Bebe, Nichole, Rebecca, and Heidi all wanting a piece of him.

 - Bebe wrote a poem about Kyle's fine ass.

 - Cartman refers to Kyle as "handsome" in "Fat Butt and Pancake Head" and calls him "fresh and beautiful" in German in "Funnybot".

 - Kyle's place as the least cute on The List was a lie, and according to these calculations http://southpark.wikia.com/wiki/Forum:The_'Real_List' Kyle was somewhere in the Top 5 of the real list - either #5 or #1.